Housing standards for private rented accommodation

 The Council is responsible for the operation of two licensing schemes; mandatory HMO licensing and selective licensing in Hexthorpe - click here for our main property licensing page.
 Regulation of standards is stricter when a property is covered by a licence which will require you to do certain things to ensure your property is safe and well managed.
 Councils have discretion concerning how they apply standards through licensing and our conditions have been approved by elected members.

 Some of our conditions are mandatory conditions, meaning that the Government has made it law that we must apply them to certain licences.
 This can include conditions relating to smoke detection, gas safety and waste for example.
 There are proactive inspection regimes for all the licensing schemes in Doncaster however we will also attend in response to a complaint.
-It's important to remember that failing to comply with a condition is illegal although unless the matter is very risky and involves a high degree of negligence, we will seek to work with landlords to achieve compliance.
+It's important to remember that failing to comply with a condition is an offence which could result in a civil penalty fine or prosecution.
+When appropriate, we will seek to work with landlords to achieve compliance.
 See our enforcement page for more information about how we make legal decisions

 What about electrical safety?